 - 1. A variety of frames can be found in the Interiors library category.
 Place a wall or desk frame in your plan and create a camera view in which it can be seen. - 2.
-Select 3D> Material Painter and confirm that there is a checkmark next to Material Painter Component Mode

-- 3. Click the Material Painter 🛅 button to open the Select Material dialog and choose a painting, photo or print from the Artwork library. - 4.
+Select 3D> Material Painter and confirm that there is a check mark next to Material Painter Component Mode - 3.
+Click the Material Painter 🛅 button to open the Select Material dialog and choose a painting, photo or print from the Artwork library. - 4.
 Move your cursor over the middle area of the frame and click to apply the selected artwork.

 The artwork displayed in a frame can also be specified in the frame's specification dialog.
-See "Symbol Object Specification Dialogs" on page 526 of the Reference Manual.